Amdanom ni · About

 Sonia Klein

-Sonia began her career as a research scientist before becoming a successful international banker.
+She began her career as a research scientist.
+She became a successful international banker.
 Neither world satisfied the part of her that understood, with uncomfortable clarity, that the economy and the ecosystem were on a collision course.
+She is currently completing a PhD at Aberystwyth University in The Political Economy of Hemp.

 Then came lockdown.
-Then came the decision.
-Three years and $1.6 million later, a novel patented process for creating hemp block — a construction material that performs like concrete and breathes like a living wall — had been pioneered, and four houses built with it in Iowa.
+Then came the decision: "We had to step forward."
+Three years. $1.6 million.
+A novel, patented process for creating hemp block, the construction material that performs like concrete and breathes like a living wall.
+Four houses built in Iowa.
+Wales is next.

 Dysgu mwy · Learn more